Bear Grylls OBE is an adventurer, presenter and author.

-Bear Grylls is an adventurer, presenter, author and one of the youngest-ever climbers of Mount Everest.
+Furthermore, he is one of the youngest-ever climbers of Mount Everest.

-An honorary Colonel to the Royal Marine Commandos, he is also Chief Scout to 40 million worldwide Scouts.
+Bear is an honorary Colonel to the Royal Marine Commandos.
+He is also Chief Scout to 40 million worldwide Scouts.

-At 7.22am on May 26th 1998, Bear Grylls entered The Guinness Book of Records as the youngest, and one of only around thirty, British climbers to have successfully climbed Everest and returned alive.
+At 7.22 am on 26th May 1998, Bear Grylls entered The Guinness Book of Records as the youngest, British climber to summit Everest and returned alive.
 He was only 23 years old.

 The ascent took over ninety days of extreme weather, limited sleep.
 Furthermore, Bear ran out of oxygen deep inside the ‘death zone’.

-Previously, in 1997, Bear had become the Youngest Briton to climb Mount Ama Dablam in the Himalayas (22,500 feet), a peak once described by Sir Edmund Hillary as ‘unclimbable’.
+A year earlier, Bear had become the Youngest Briton to climb Mount Ama Dablam (22,500 feet), a Himilayan peak once described by Sir Edmund Hillary as ‘unclimbable’.

-In 2003, Bear completed another groundbreaking expedition, leading a team across the North Atlantic Arctic Ocean in a small open rigid inflatable boat.
-Suffering weeks of frozen spray and icebergs, the expedition was filmed for a documentary.
-Bear was awarded an Honorary commission in the Royal Navy for this record-breaking feat.
+In 2003, Bear completed another groundbreaking expedition.
+This time on the water, Bear led a team across the North Atlantic Arctic Ocean in a small open rigid inflatable boat.
+As a result, Bear was awarded an Honorary commission in the Royal Navy for this record-breaking feat.

-In 2007, Bear Grylls became the first man to fly a powered paraglider to a height above Mount Everest in the Himalaya.
-Sponsored by GKN, the team raised over $1million in the process for Global Angels and children’s charities worldwide.
+In 2007, Bear Grylls became the first man to fly a powered paraglider to a height above Mount Everest in the Himalayas.
+The team raised over $1million for Global Angels and children’s charities worldwide.

 Before the Everest Expedition, Bear spent three years with the British Special Air Service (21 SAS).
 During his SAS service, he suffered a free-fall parachuting accident in Africa where he broke his back in three places.

-After months of rehabilitation, always focusing on his childhood dream of Everest, he slowly became strong enough to attempt the ultimate ascent of the world’s highest peak.
+After months of rehabilitation, always focusing on his childhood dream of Everest, he became fit enough to attempt the world’s highest peak.

-Bear Grylls has a natural talent for communication, as a result, his TV shows have brought him worldwide acclaim.
+Grylls has a natural talent for communication.
+As a result, his TV shows have brought him worldwide acclaim.

-Bear’s first book, ‘Facing Up’, went into the top-10 best seller list, and was launched in the USA titled, ‘The Kid who climbed Everest‘.
-Worldwide, this book has touched people through its enduring honesty, courage and humility.
+His first book, ‘Facing Up’, went into the top-10 bestseller list, and was published in the USA as ‘The Kid who climbed Everest’.

 His book ‘Facing the Frozen Ocean’, was short-listed as Sports Book of the Year.

-As a keynote speaker, Bear draws on his experiences and talks about the four things that have shaped him and the lessons he’s learnt along the way.
+As a motivational speaker, Bear draws on his experiences and discusses the four things that have shaped him, and the lessons he’s learnt along the way.

-Through his keynote, he guides the audience on a journey to understand how to overcome challenges and adversity and to learn from failures.
+Bear guides the audience on a journey helping them to overcome challenges and adversity and to learn from failures.

 His stories of resilience, courage, and never giving up, will inspire and empower the audience to get out and find their own adventures!

-Where he talks about the human bonds that tie people together when the chips are down.
+Bear talks about the human bonds that tie people together when the chips are down.
 About what it means to have your life depending on a thin rope between you and your team-mate.
-The ability to work together under such harrowing conditions as 28,000 ft above sea-level, in -40o Celsius.
-And how crucial a role honesty, integrity and trust play when your lives hang precariously in the balance.
+The ability to work together under harrowing conditions, and how crucial honesty, integrity and trust play when your lives are at risk.

-Bear’s story focuses on that ability to find something unique, deep inside, when it matters – not a transient, chest-beating form of motivation that fades when the going gets tough, but the discovery of a core drive, that sustains you through the darkest times.
+Bear’s inspirational story focuses on that ability to find something unique and profound inside when it matters, not a transient, chest-beating form of motivation that fades when the going gets tough.
+It’s the discovery of a core drive that sustains you through the darkest times.
 An instinct to achieve.
 A quiet strength.
-It’s about finding that little bit ‘extra’; that vital word that makes the difference between the ordinary and the ‘extraordinary
+It’s about finding that little bit ‘extra’; that vital word that makes the difference between the ordinary and the ‘extraordinary’.

-A realisation that the qualities needed for effective leadership can be learnt.
-That real leaders inspire a feel-good factor around them; you want to be with them regardless.
-That we all perform better when we are appreciated and encouraged and valued.
-That leaders think bigger, and differently.
-They inspire those around them to go that little bit further, to perform that little bit better and feel that little bit stronger.
+Great leaders inspire a feel-good factor around them – you want to be with them.
+We perform much better when we are appreciated, encouraged and valued.
+Great leaders inspire those around them to go that little bit further, to achieve that little bit more and make them feel that little bit stronger.

-Bear is only too aware that a capable team on a high mountain relies on honest communication.
-Having a shared purpose, a culture of can-do and want-to; rather than politics or one-up-man-ship.
-Encouraging faith in each other, encouraging trust, and an ability to share weaknesses as well as strengths.
-An awareness that vulnerability creates bonds, and where there are bonds, there is strength.
-A determination to make it together, where humility is a virtue and kindness matters.
+Bear is only too aware that a capable team on a mountain relies on honest communication, a shared purpose and a culture of can-do and want-to.
+All must have an awareness that vulnerability creates bonds, and where there are bonds, there is strength.

-That we all have our own Everest’s in our lives.
-Bear’s story is really about applying those simple qualities that kept him alive and that helped him become one of the few, or as is often said, “one of the ‘lucky’ on Everest.”
-It’s a story about knowing that the harder we try and the more of our heart we put into things, the luckier we all become.
+We all have our own ‘Everest’ in our life.
+Bear’s story is really about applying those pure qualities that have kept him alive and helped him become one of the few, or “one of the ‘lucky’ on Everest.”